Kingxukai/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 separate CPUs.
 "Hackbench pipe" test is a good example on how to improve performance using Intel(R) SST-BF.

-Below, the workload is measuring average scheduler wakeup latency, so a lower number means better performance::
+Below, the woke workload is measuring average scheduler wakeup latency, so a lower number means better performance::

  # taskset -c 3,4 perf bench -r 100 sched pipe